 Charles-Dominique, P and A. Cockle.
 2001.
 Frugivory and seed dispersal by bats.
 In: F. Bongers, P. Charles- Dominique, P-M. Forget and M. Théry (Eds).
 Nouragues: Dynamics and plant-animal interactions in a Neotropical Rainforest.
 Dordrecht: Springer Netherlands.

-Chavan, V. S. and P. Ingwersen.
-2009.
-Towards a data publishing framework for primary biodiversity data: challenges and potentials for the biodiversity informatics community.
-BMC Bioinformatic 10: S2.

 Chavan, V. S. and L. Penev.
 2011.
 The data paper: a mechanism to incentivize data publishing in biodiversity science.
 BMC Bioinformatic 12: S2.

 Coates-Estrada, R. and A. Estrada.
 1986.
 Fruiting and frugivores at a strangler fig in the Tropical Rain Forest of Los Tuxtlas, Mexico.
 Journal of Tropical Ecology 2: 349–357.